RakhithJK/containers-podman-wiki/Read-only-host-root-filesystem.md

 Simply doing that means you are going to pull images in memory every time the host is rebooted.
 If this is not the desired behavior you can use the [additional image stores](https://www.redhat.com/sysadmin/image-stores-podman) feature, which works with either ro or rw mounts.

-This is very useful when you have control over the rootfs before it goes read-only, i.e. you're rolling A/B rootfs updates which boot read-only or simply because ext4 went read-only because of some unexpected io issue.
+This is very useful when you have control over the rootfs before it goes read-only, i.e. you're rolling A/B rootfs updates which boot read-only or simply because ext4 went read-only because of some unexpected I/O issue.

 Still in `storage.conf` you could do something like this: